 So, you spend hundreds of frustrating hours on the phone talking to your doctor and the insurance company.
 When all you want to do is rest and recuperate from your health condition, or spend time with your newborn or elderly parent.
 But, after all the back and forth, there’s no significant headway.

-The doctor’s office is blaming your insurance company and vice versa, and you’re stuck in the middle holding the bill.
+The doctor’s office may not have the resources to help and the insurance company sends you back to the healthcare provider.
+You are stuck in the middle - holding the outstanding balance.
 You don’t even understand why the charges are what they are.
 All the codes and numbers are so confusing.
-No one will give you a clear answer, let alone find a solution that saves you from paying the outrageous bill.
+No one will give you a clear answer, let alone find a solution that saves you from paying an unexpected medical bill.

 Common Medical Bill Errors